cjeng8771/CIR_CyberPowder2025/README.md

-# IH4: OTA Channel Impulse Response Measurement
+# OTA Channel Impulse Response Measurement
-Channel Impulse Response Tutorial for CyberPowder2025 - 1/31/2025
+Channel Impulse Response Tutorial - 1/31/2025

-In this in-class hands-on activity, you will
+In this hands-on activity, you will
 1. Create an IQ file from PN codes
 2. Use Shout to transmit and receive your IQ file between two nodes
 3. Cross-correlate the filtered received signal with your original PN code packet to observe the channel impulse response